compromise-evident/LeptonKit/README.md

 # Long-term goals:

-* tubular & directional - something tripod-worthy.
+* Tubular & directional - something tripod-worthy.
-* try different materials - what if cat piss interacts 1,000x better?
+* Try different materials - what if cat piss interacts 1,000x better?
-* try pointing it to the sun while powering E/M fields at the tubular entrance.
+* Try pointing it to the sun while powering E/M fields at the tubular entrance.